IzetopeDev/PythonWebProj/DevLog.md

 All DevLog changes done on **"main" branch.**
 When experimenting with new stuff **_create a new branch_**!

+## 070424
+### 1135
+So, after some thinking, I probably will be **using flask** for this particular project.
+Through it I plan to learn the basics.
+Then I'll **pick up sql** for databasing stuff.
+Up till now I"ve mostly just been hardcoding some of the permanent stuff like the intro page and nav bar into the html and css.
+I don't even know if that's what I should be doing, cuz idk what flask needs me to do in the front-end side of things.
+Hopefully nothing too much needs to change.
+I haven't even included a js beacuse I wasn't sure if it will interfere with the python code.

 ## 030424
 Plans:
 just mess around more with css.
 At least get the Intro section looking pretty legit